sudsk/dataiku/README.md

 *    sudo -i "/home/dssuser/install/dataiku-dss-8.0.1/scripts/install/install-boot.sh" "/home/dssuser/data" dssuser
 ***************************************************************

-# Configure boot-time startup, using the command shown by the previous step
+## Configure boot-time startup, using the command shown by the previous step
 $ sudo -i "/home/dssuser/install/dataiku-dss-8.0.1/scripts/install/install-boot.sh" "/home/dssuser/data" dssuser

-# Manually start DSS, using the command shown by the installer step
+## Manually start DSS, using the command shown by the installer step
 $ /home/dssuser/data/bin/dss start
+Waiting for DSS supervisor to start ... backend                          STARTING
+ipython                          STARTING
+nginx                            STARTING
+DSS started, pid=2393
+Waiting for DSS backend to start ........

-# Connect to Data Science Studio by opening the following URL in a web browser:
+## Connect to Data Science Studio by opening the following URL in a web browser:
 #    http://HOSTNAME:10000
+  - Create firewall rules
-# Initial credentials : username = "admin" / password = "admin"
+## Initial credentials : username = "admin" / password = "admin"

+# Create a sample project (Dataiku TShirts)  and check that you can build the flow
+Click on "+ NEW PROJECT" -> "Sample projects" -> "Create a project from a sample" -> "Dataiku TShirts".

+In the Flow tab, click on Flow Actions -> Build all

+# Define a DSS connection to GCS

+ > Check point : In the TShirts project, change the connection of the managed datasets to the new GCS connection

+# Connect this DSS instance to a GKE cluster.
+It is recommended to use the GKE plugin to allow DSS  to create/attach a GKE cluster (Managed GKE clusters)

+	      > Check point : In the TShirt project, create a simple Python recipe and run it in a container

+# Expose DSS on the standard HTTPS port instead of HTTP

+# Setup your DSS instance so it can run Spark on GKE and interact with GCS (managed Spark on K8S recommended)

+ > Check point : In the TShirt project, change the execution engine of the visual recipes to Spark and run it the GKE cluster

+# Activate user isolation on DSS (UIF) and configure adjust the spark configuration accordingly.
+Note this last part is more advanced and may require additional time.